nellore/vickitrix/README.md

 ## Contributing

 Pull requests are welcome!
 Fork at will!
 If you've written a substantial contribution, and you'd like to be added as a collaborator, reach out to me.

+## Disclaimer

+If you use this software, you're making and/or losing money because someone or something you probably don't know tweeted, which is totally crazy.
+Don't take risks with money you can't afford to lose.

+This software is supplied "as is" without any warranties or support.